nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 		- I'm just glad I acquired you myself.
 		- Are you sure this actuator can't be fixed?
 		- Did you recover any other memories?
-	- Ask T3 for spike
-	- Ask Mission for spikes too
-	- **Improve max for Canderous**
-- Go out with Bastila and Mission ? **Canderous ?**
+- Go out with Bastila and **Canderous**
+- Level up Canderous (11)
+- Equip the PC with Bothan Sensory Visor: immunity against critical hits
-- Travel Back ?
-Or à pied => banter on xbox with cancerous
+- Travel Back if you did banther Carth with Bastila on Tatooine
+- Otherwise by foot: banter Cancerous with Bastila
 	- **Okay, let's not get into this.**
+**SAVE**
 - Gate Guard Billan
 	- I have proper authorization.
 	- Here is my hunting license.